fireproof-storage/hyperwave-hello/README.md

 import { fireproof } from '@fireproof/core/node'
 ```

-This ensures we get the filesystem and node-crypto APIs, instead of the browser versions.
+This ensures we get the server build, which uses the filesystem and Node.js crypto APIs, instead of the browser versions.

 ## Notes